April 17, 2024 kscope

 Programming Theme: Circus Camp

-Alternative Theme Ideas: Magic Camp, Clown School
+Alternative Theme Ideas: Clown School, Carnival

 Entertainment Package: Kenny the Clown comes and entertains the whole group with a 30min magic show, then takes groups for a juggling lesson using easy-to-juggle clown scarves.
 Bonus: add a second clown for speedy face painting or simple balloon twisting.